 The Dry Season is the Best Time to Enjoy Ho Chi Minh City

-The dry season is the most suitable time for you to stroll around the streets and explore all beautiful sites around the city all day.
+The dry season is the most suitable time for you to stroll around the streets and explore all the beautiful sites around the city all day.
 The beginning and the end of this season would be better since the temperature is not too high to make you sweaty, but sunny enough to give you a perfect tan.
-You would want to avoid the time around lunch since it’s the hottest, most sunny time in a day.
+You would want to avoid the time around lunch since it’s the hottest, the sunniest time of the day.
 During this time, locals don’t usually step out of their shelter but rather enjoy a short nap.
-The nightlife would be the perfect time to explore fun places, such as walking streets, pubs, night cafes.
-This city is embraced in the sparkle lights and in the energy of people looking for fun.
+The nightlife would be the perfect time to explore fun places, such as walking streets, pubs, and night cafes.
+This city is embraced by the sparkling lights and the energy of people looking for fun.

 The Wet Season is Not a Bad Option At All

-At the end of a year, the city is decorated with sparkling lights to celebrate many holidays like Christmas and the traditional New Year’s Eve.
+At the end of the year, the city is decorated with sparkling lights to celebrate many holidays like Christmas and the traditional New Year’s Eve.
 The atmosphere is filled with a festive vibe, while many recreational activities are organized to have fun.
-However, don’t stay over the traditional New Year in February as this time is the closing time for all business.
+However, don’t stay over the traditional New Year in February as this time is the closing time for all businesses.